sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 ![](./debug_material.png)

-You can find the textures I use in the Github Repository.
+You can find the textures I use in the GitHub Repository.

 <WasmExample example="tutorial11_normals"></WasmExample>